-This document is the Product User Guide Version 1 (PUGv1), which is a deliverable of the ESA project GHG-CCI+.
+This document is the Product User Guide Version 3 (PUGv3), which is a deliverable of the ESA project GHG-CCI+.
 The GHG-CCI+ project is a continuation of the ESA Climate Change Initiative (CCI) project.
 The GHG-CCI+ project will deliver the Essential Climate Variable (ECV) Greenhouse Gases (GHG).
-State-of-the-art retrieval algorithms for remote sensing of the GHG and the ECV will be developed further in the frame of this project.
+Stateof-the-art retrieval algorithms for remote sensing of the GHG and the ECV will be developed further in the frame of this project.
 Multi-year carbon dioxide (CO2) data sets will be generated and validated.

 The Atmospheric Carbon-dioxide Grating Spectrometer ACGS on TanSat will be used to produce the core GHG-ECV products (XCO2).
 The instrument measures Near Infra-Red (NIR) and Short Wave Infra-Red (SWIR) spectra of reflected solar radiation which are sensitive to CO2 concentration changes close to Earth's surface.
 Consequently, they offer information on regional surface fluxes.
 The accuracy requirements for such an application are demanding.
-This document describes the University of Leicester Full-Physics XCO2 (CO2\TAN\OCFP) data product so that it will be clear for the user how to use the products.
+This document describes the University of Leicester Full-Physics XCO2 (CO2\TAN\OCFP v1.2) data product so that it will be clear for the user how to use the products.
 The description includes quality flags and metadata, data format, product grid and geographical projection, known limitations, available tools for decoding and interpreting the data.
+The product described in this user guide supersedes that described in PUGv3 (CO2\TAN\OCFP v1.1) as it corrects an error in the assignment of the quality flags and filtering in this dataset.
+This error is not present in CRDP#5, meaning the validation presented in PUGv1 is still valid and applies to this data version.